 *please see our Terms & Conditions.

 When I want to book with you again can I contact the carer myself?

 Yes.
 If you wish to check with your regular carer to see if they are free on the particular dates you require before contacting the agency, please do so.
 You will always need to make your booking through the agency.
 Your records are kept on file, so you need only phone through your dates and we will make a booking and confirm it through to the carer.

 No. Unlike other agencies, we do not charge a registration fee nor do we insist that we transport your dog to and from our carer's home at a cost.
 We can arrange a collection and delivery service should it be more convenient for you but there will be a charge for this.

 What happens if my dog is ill while I am on holiday?

 Unlike other agencies, our carers have an emergency number to contact the agency 24 hours per day, 365 days per year.
 If your dog becomes ill whilst you are away, your carer will call the agency and we will discuss its condition.
 If we think it is necessary, your dog will be taken to your vets by your carer providing it is local to them.
 If not it will be taken to a local vet of our choice.
 The cost of treatment will be reclaimed on your return.
 Any costs incurred by the carer will need to be reimbursed to the carer.
 We will contact you on your emergency number at the first opportunity to discuss what has happened and keep you updated of your pet's progress.

 What happens if I do not show up for my booking?

 If you do not turn up for your booking or cancel giving less than 24 hours notice the total fee is due.
-This will be charged to the credit/debit card that you used to confirm your booking.

 What happens if I need to cancel my booking?